-1. Minimum Parking Space Size: - 2.7 metres (9 ft.) wide - 6.1 metres (20 ft.) long
+1. Minimum Parking Space Size: - 2.7 metres (9 ft.) wide

+- 6.1 metres (20 ft.) long

-- 2. Minimum Loading Space Size: 3.0 metres (10 ft.) wide - 9.1 metres (30 ft.) long - 27.9 m2 (300 ft2sq. ft.) area - 4.3 metres (14 ft.) overhead clearance - 3.
-Off-street parking and loading facilities shall be accessible and shall be: - (a) designed to avoid tandem parking where vehicles are stacked without a driving aisle to enter or exit the parking area. - (b) constructed so as to facilitate drainage, snow removal and maintenance; - (cb) provided with either gravelled or paved all-weather surfaces; - (de) designed so as to not interfere with either parking or traffic and pedestrian safety. - 4.
+2. Minimum Loading Space Size: - 3.0 metres (10 ft.) wide

+- 9.1 metres (30 ft.) long

+- 27.9 m2 (300 ft2sq. ft.) area

+- 4.3 metres (14 ft.) overhead clearance

+- 3. Off-street parking and loading facilities shall be accessible and shall be: - (a) designed to eliminate tandem parking (which is the stacking of vehicles in parking stalls without providing a driving aisle to enter or exit the parking stalls). - (b) constructed so as to facilitate drainage, snow removal and maintenance; - (cb) provided with either gravelled or paved all-weather surfaces; - (de) designed so as to not interfere with either parking or traffic and pedestrian safety. - 4.
 As a condition of development approval, the Development Authority may require that: - (a) all or part of a specified parking area be paved; - (b) a certain number of parking spaces for the handicapped be provided pursuant to provisions in conjunction with Section 15 of this Schedule; - (c) a proposed parking area with over four parking spaces be set back at least 2.4 metres (8 ft.) from a street, lane or property line adjacent to a residential land use district, andor be screened to the Development Officer's satisfactionappropriately; - (d) parking facilities for any use, other than a residential buildingstructure with four or fewer dwelling units, shall be laid out and clearly marked in a manner which provides for safe and orderly parking; - (e) the dimensions of parking spaces and access lanes shall be comparable to one of the alternatives shown on the diagrams in this schedule. - 5.
 In the case of multiple uses on a site, parking spaces equivalent to the total of the spaces required for each individual use shall be provided. - 6.
 Calculation of parking and loading space resulting in a fractional number shall be rounded to the next highest number. - 7.
 A required parking or loading facility shall be located on the same lot as the development for which it is required unless, in the opinion of the Development Authority, it is impractical to provide all of the required facilities on the same lot.
-In such a situation the Development Authority may: - (a) allow all or some of the required parking spaces on an alternate lot located within 50 metres (164 ft.) of the development, provided a parking agreementrestrictive covenantor other suitable instrument registrable onto a land title certificate, to which the Municipality is a Third-Party, is registered against the alternate lot concerned; or - (b) allow limited sharing of parking spaces between two uses where the normal hours of operation will not conflict, e.g. a church and a commercial use :
+In such a situation the Development Authority may: - (a) allow all or some of the required parking spaces on an alternate lot located within 50 metres (164 ft.) of the development, provided a parking agreementrestrictive covenant or other suitable instrument registrable onto a land title certificate, to which the Municipality is a Third-Party, is registered against the alternate lot concerned; or - (b) allow limited sharing of parking spaces between two uses where the normal hours of operation will not conflict, e.g. a church and a commercial use.;

-- (c) the amounts to be paid into the municipality's "Off-Street Parking Fund" are based on the estimated costs involved to acquire land and develop parking stalls equivalent in number to those which would be required under Table 1 of this schedule; - (d) all funds paid into the municipality's "Off-Street Parking Fund" shall be used for the development of off-street parking facilities in the respective land use districts from which the funds were derived. - 8.
-Unless otherwise specified, the minimum number of off-street spaces designated for specific uses in Table 1 shall be provided for these uses and be applicable in every land use district.
+- (c) the amounts to be paid into the municipality's "Off-Street Parking Fund" are based on the estimated costs involved to acquire land and develop parking stalls equivalent in number to those which would be required under Table 1 of this schedule: - (d) all funds paid into the municipality's "Off-Street Parking Fund" shall be used for the development of off-street parking facilities in the respective land use districts from which the funds were derived. - 8.
+Unless otherwise specified, tThe minimum number of off-street parking spaces required designated for specific uses in Table 1 shall be provided for these uses and shall be applicable in every land use district, except as provided for parking exemptions in the Historic Commercial Areas Overlay District, or unless otherwise specified in this bylaw, and except as may be varied by a variance approved by the Development Authority.